nsiksnys/arbell-php-test/README.md

 Note: doctrine_migration_versions is an internal table used to keep track of executed migrations.

 ## Environment variables
 All envirnoment variables are managed using a .env file.

+This proyect comes with an example `.env`.
+Symfony allows `.env.[ENVIRONMENT_NAME]` files, to store variables of a specific environment.

 In this case we need to set up at least two variables before running the project for the first time
 * `APP_ENV` to point which environment we are using.
 By default is set to `dev`.
 * `DATABASE_URL` to connect with the MySql/MariaDB database.
 The value for MariaDB versions from 10.11.2 is `mysql://[USER]:[PASSWORD]@[DB_URL]:[DB_PORT]/[DB_NAME]?serverVersion=10.11.2-MariaDB&charset=utf8mb4` where
     * `USER` is a valid database engine user, with at least reading and writing permissions